openharmony/docs/en/application-dev/reference/apis/js-apis-resource-manager.md

 >
 > - Resource files are defined in the **resources** directory of the project.
 You can obtain the resource ID using **$r(resource address).id**, for example, **$r('app.string.test').id**.
 >
-> - You can specify whether to access intra-package resources in an application by resource ID or resource name.
-To access cross-package resources, you need to specify the [resource object](#resource9) or [context](../../application-models/application-context-stage.md#creating-context-of-another-application-or-module) of the corresponding packages.
-The service logic is similar to access to intra-package resources.
-You are advised to access cross-package resources by context.
+> - You can use **.context().resourceManager** to access intra-package resources in an application by resource ID or resource name.
+>
+> - For cross-package resources within an application, two methods are available for accessing a resource: by way of a resource object or by creating the context of the corresponding module and accessing the resource through **.context().createModuleContext().resourceManager**.
+>
+> - For cross-application package resources, use **.context.createModuleContext(bundleName:'bundleName name',moduleName:'module name').resourceManager**.
+This API can be used only by system applications.
+>
+> - For details about **Context**, see [Context (Stage Model)] (../../application-models/application-context-stage.md).

 ### getStringSync<sup>9+</sup>

 getStringSync(resId: number): string

-Obtains the string corresponding to the specified resource ID.
+Obtains a string based on the specified resource ID.
 This API returns the result synchronously.

 **System capability**: SystemCapability.Global.ResourceManager